jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

   {% endfor %}
 </ul>

-The full set of results obtained can be found on <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">*Augmented Reality Navigation for the Visually Impaired (Thesis)*</a> can be found on <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">GitHub</a> page.
+The full set of results obtained from <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">*Augmented Reality Navigation for the Visually Impaired (Thesis)*</a> can be found on <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">GitHub</a> page.

 <h2 class="text-underline">Discussion</h2>